 Today, the ubiquity of smartphone cameras ensures a constant stream of photos and videos and Computer Vision technology has become easily accessible, making it even more appealing to enterprise.
-Accuracy rates for object identification and classification have jumped from 50% to 99% in less than a decade and today’s systems are even more accurate than humans.
+Accuracy rates for object identification and classification have jumped from 50% a decade ago to 99% by 2019, and today’s systems are even more accurate than humans.

-The technology’s impact is being felt across a wide range of fields that rely on computers to analyze images.
+The impact of computer vision technology is being felt across a wide range of fields that rely on computers to analyze images.
 These include the military, industrial, healthcare, automotive, data and retail domains.
 As Computer Vision continues to mature, the applications of its technology seem almost endless.
 Let’s explore a few.